HNLMS Isaac Sweers (F814)

 HNLMS Isaac Sweers (F814) (Hr.Ms.
 Isaac Sweers) is a frigate of the Van Speijk class.
 The ship was in service with the Royal Netherlands Navy from 1968 to 1990.
 The ship's radio call sign was "PAVF".
-She was sold to the Indonesian Navy where the ship was renamed KRI Karel Satsuitubun (356).
+She was sold to the Indonesian Navy where the ship was renamed KRI Karel Satsuitubun (356) and commissioned in November 1990.

 Design and construction

 In the early 1960s, the Royal Netherlands Navy had an urgent requirement to replace its Van Amstel-class frigates, obsolete ex-American escorts built during the Second World War.
 To meet this requirement, it chose to build a modified version of the British Leander-class frigate as its Van Speijk class, using broadly the same armament as the original design, but where possible, substituting Dutch electronics and radars.

 The Van Speijks were 113.4 m long overall and 109.7 m between perpendiculars, with a beam of 12.5 m and a draught of 5.8 m.
 Displacement was 2200 LT standard and 2850 LT full load.
 Two Babcock & Wilcox boilers supplied steam to two sets of Werkspoor-English Electric double reduction geared steam turbines rated at 30000 shp and driving two propeller shafts.
 This gave a speed of 28.5 kn.